Non-stop flights to Manila (MNL)

 Flights from Turkey to Manila

-Istanbul is the only city in Turkey with direct flights to Manila.
+In Turkey, the only airport that has a direct connection to Manila is Istanbul.
 From Istanbul, direct flights are offered by Turkish Airlines (Star Alliance).

 Flights from United Arab Emirates to Manila